cue-lang/cue/doc/tutorial/kubernetes/README.md

 Both maps get defined in the container definition, but only `port` gets included in the service definition.
-This may not be the best model, and does not support all features, but it shows how one can chose a very different representation.
+This may not be the best model, and does not support all features, but it shows how one can chose a different representation.

 A similar story holds for environment variables.
 In most cases mapping strings to string suffices.